AD-SamLi/MultiAgent_Terminology_Validation_System/SAMPLE_INPUT_OUTPUT_DOCUMENTATION.md

-# 📋 Agentic Terminology Validation System - Sample Input & Output Documentation
+# 📋 Multi-Agent Terminology Validation System - Sample Input & Output Documentation

 ## 🎯 Overview

-This document provides comprehensive examples of input data formats and expected outputs for the Agentic Terminology Validation System.
+This document provides comprehensive examples of input data formats and expected outputs for the Multi-Agent Terminology Validation System.
 The system processes terminology through a 9-step pipeline, from raw text extraction to final CSV export.

 ---